Gwinnett County Courthouse DUI Attorneys and Criminal Defense Lawyers

 Gwinnett County State Court

-Attorneys Kohn, Yager, and Head will study your case extensively, and recommend the best course of action.
+Attorneys Larry Kohn, Cory Yager, and William C. Head will study your case extensively, and recommend the best course of action accordingly.
 Sometimes it is in your best interest to go through with a jury trial, usually because your lawyer believes that a jury of your peers will be more empathetic to your circumstances.

 Can I Afford a Gwinnett County Criminal Lawyer?